Most binary files become corrupted when downloading from CVS repository browser when Redmine is running on a Windows server

 Note: "r+b" is equivalent to "r+" on non-Windows platforms, so this patch should be harmless for all platforms.

-#4 Updated by Gareth Sylvester-Bradley almost 7 years ago
+#4 Updated by Gareth Sylvester-Bradley about 7 years ago

 Gareth, Could you try this patch?

 Your patch works great on my system, thanks.